-You can’t completely eliminate the risk of type 2 diabetes.
-A healthy diet, weight control, and regular exercise may help prevent it.
+While you can’t completely eliminate the risk of type 2 diabetes, a healthy diet, weight control, and regular exercise may help prevent it.

-Certain ethnicities are at higher risk of developing type 2 diabetes.
+Certain ethnicities are at higher risk of developing type 2 diabetes, too.
 These include:

 - Native Americans

-Many people with diabetes have impaired sensation in the hands and feet or carpal tunnel syndrome.
-Diabetes can also cause digestive problems and erectile dysfunction, and increases the risk of high blood pressure, heart disease, and stroke.
-Diabetes causes more than 60 percent of nontraumatic lower limb amputations.
+Many people with diabetes have impaired sensation in the hands and feet, or carpal tunnel syndrome.
+Diabetes can also cause digestive problems and erectile dysfunction.
+The conditions also increases the risk of high blood pressure, heart disease, and stroke.
+Diabetes can also lead to amputation of the lower limb.